Stephen Eustáquio: Personal life

-Eustáquio's older brother, Mauro, was also a professional soccer player.
-He represented Canada at under-20 and under-23 levels.
+Eustáquio has both Canadian and Portuguese citizenship.
+His older brother, Mauro, was a professional player who represented Canada at under-20 and under-23 levels.

-In April 2024, one year after the death of his mother from brain cancer, Eustáquio's father Armando died of a heart attack.
+In April 2024, one year after the death of Eustáquio's mother from brain cancer, his father Armando died of a heart attack.
+As of 2026, he is engaged to Portuguese fashion designer Constança Damião, with whom he shares a daughter.